SliceCast/Game-Guardian-Il2cpp-Script-/README.md

 •Grab the offsets

 What to do?

 •Drag the il2cpp.so in a hex editor or whatever and go-to the offsets.

 •Copy the 8Byte hex value (or more, meaning copy another 8byte which adds up to 16bytes)

-Note: copying more bytes means that if the script searches your values and find like 50, 100+ searches, your game may end up modifying the wrong values and crash.
+Note: copying more bytes means that if the script searches your values and find like 50, 100+ searches, your game may modif the wrong values and crash.
 So we need to add more bytes and more unt we get 1 or 2 searches.

 Example:

 name("libil2cpp.so")

 --original("EC E4 AA 03 0C E6 AA 03 00 48 2D E9 0D B0 A0 E1")

 --replaced("EC E4 AA 03 0C E6 AA 03 00 00 A0 E3 1E FF 2E E1")